Downtown Precise Plan

 In sum, the DPP would update the City’s downtown development standards and create objective design standards for multi-family residential and mixed-use projects.

 2020.12.01 - City Council

-On December 1, 2020 at 7:00pm, the City Council will consider awarding a contract to PlaceWorks for San Pablo creek restoration analysis.
-The tasks would include evaluating the creek’s existing conditions, evaluating conceptual designs that have been previously prepared, potentially proposing alternative designs, and identifying the necessary permits and studies for future restoration.
+On December 1, 2020, the City Council awarded a contract to PlaceWorks for San Pablo creek restoration analysis.
+The tasks will include evaluating the creek’s existing conditions, evaluating conceptual designs that have been previously prepared, potentially proposing alternative designs, and identifying the necessary permits and studies for future restoration.

 2020.11.19 - Character Area Workshop